-In the search for an isotopically heavy source of Ni, Revels et al. (2021) performed an incredibly detailed study of the suspended load of the Amazon river and its tributaries and found that all SPL phases (i.e., carbonates, oxides, organic, and residual) were isotopically lighter than solution (all <0.35‰ compared to ~0.90‰ of rivers) (Revels et al., 2021).
-Nickel was generally mostly hosted by oxides and residual particles.
+In the search for an isotopically heavy source of Ni, Revels et al. (2021) performed an incredibly detailed study of the suspended load of the Amazon river and its tributaries and found that all SPL phases (i.e., carbonates, oxides, organic, and residual) were isotopically lighter than solution (all <0.35‰ compared to ~0.90‰ in the riverine dissolved load ) (Revels et al., 2021).
+Nickel was generally mostly hosted by oxides and residual phases.
 They concluded that the main control on the isotopic composition of the dissolved load is Ni removal with secondary minerals, such as Fe oxides, during weathering or transport.
-Experimental and natural data demonstrate that Fe oxides, produced from weathering of ultra-mafic to mafic rocks which host the majority of the crust’s Ni exposed to weathering, sorb isotopically light Ni (Δ60/58Nidissolved-ferrihydrite = +0.35 ± 0.20‰ 2sd and Δ60/58Nidissolved-goethite = +0.77 ± 0.23‰ 2sd) (Gueguen et al., 2018; Spivak-Birndorf et al., 2018; Wasylenki et al., 2015).
+Experimental and natural data demonstrate that Fe oxides, produced from weathering of ultra-mafic to mafic rocks, sorb isotopically light Ni (Δ60/58Nidissolved-ferrihydrite = +0.35 ± 0.20‰ 2sd and Δ60/58Nidissolved-goethite = +0.77 ± 0.23‰ 2sd) (Gueguen et al., 2018; Spivak-Birndorf et al., 2018; Wasylenki et al., 2015).
 Even if the Amazon river has a SPL not representative of the global SPL, given the trends observed by Revels et al. (2021) and experimentally derived isotope fractionations (Gueguen et al., 2018; Wasylenki et al., 2015), it seems unlikely that the SPL input would be anything, but isotopically light relative to seawater.

+Hydrothermal Fluids